int32at/Sponge/README.md

 - ConfigApplications: The name's of your applications you want to configure.
 This gives you a nice grouping of the config entries later on!
 - ConfigItems: This is where the actual config goes to.
 Add your Key/Value pairs to your application and you are ready to go!

+####Configuration Framework
+Not included in this version - work in progress!
+Check out the develop branch!